-Bending beam load cells are the most widely used types of load cells.
+Bending beam load cells are the most widely used type of load cells.
 Read this article to learn more about the benefits and properties of these load cells, which are used across the world.

 During a measurement, weight acts on the load cell's metal spring element and causes elastic deformation.
-This strain (positive or negative) is converted into an electrical signal by a strain gauge (SG) installed on the spring element.
+This strain (positive or negative) is converted into an electrical signal by a strain gauge (SG) that is installed on the spring element.
 The simplest type of load cell is a bending beam with a strain gauge.
-Often the (mandatory) basic components, i.e. spring element and strain gauge are complemented with additional elements (housing, sealing elements, etc.) protecting the strain gauge elements.
+Often, the (mandatory) basic components, i.e. spring element and strain gauge, are complemented with additional elements (housing, sealing elements, etc.) protecting the strain gauge elements.

 Fig. 1: Double bending beam principle